Calochilus metallicus: Taxonomy and naming

 Calochilus metallicus was first formally described in 2004 by David Jones and the description was published in The Orchadian from specimens collected near the Wenlock River.
 The specific epithet (metallicus) is derived from the Ancient Greek word metallon.

 Distribution and habitat

-The metallic beard orchid grows with grasses in low lying places on Cape York and on islands in the Torres Strait including Moa Island.
+Metallic beard orchid grows with grasses in low lying places on Cape York and on islands in the Torres Strait including Moa Island.